Credit Card Icon

 • Heightened sensitivity to light

-Therefore, if you notice any of these warning signs or eye infection symptoms, it is imperative to seek emergency care without delay.
+Therefore, if you notice any of these or eye infection symptoms, it is imperative to seek emergency care without delay.
 Remember, identifying these signs early can make a significant difference in treatment outcomes.
 We are here to help you through this process and ensure you receive the care you need.

 The central node shows the main topic of endophthalmitis symptoms, while each branch represents a specific symptom.
 The sub-branches highlight the importance of urgent medical intervention, illustrating how recognizing these signs can lead to better treatment outcomes.